wasprobot/shollenhugg/README.md

 _“Model the mind, not the world!”_

-## Neural Networks:
-* Translate real-world data (images, sounds, text, time-series etc.) into vectors
-* Recognize patterns in these vectors, numerically
-* Group unlabeled data according to similarities among example inputs, and
-* They classify data when they have a labeled dataset to train on

 ## Reinforcement Learning:
 * Learn based on reward: if an action has a positive impact on the progress toward the goal, continue doing it, otherwise course-correct.
 Repeat until the goal is achieved
 * The actions are based on short- and long-term rewards